markpasc/rdio-cli/README.markdown

 # rdio-cli #

 `rdio-cli` is a command line application for controlling some Rdio API functions.

-Currently it supports listing your playlists and shuffling a playlist.
+It can:

+* search Rdio for tracks, albums, and artists
+* show you tracks, albums, and artists
+* list your playlists
+* sort or shuffle a playlist
+* create a new playlist based on a song (using the Echo Nest API)

 ## Installation ##